tkaczmarzyk/specification-arg-resolver/README.md

 ### Mapping HTTP parameter name to property path of an entity ###

-By default, the expected HTTP parameters is the same as property path.
-If you want it to differ, you can use `params` attribute of `@Spec`.
+By default, the expected HTTP parameter is the same as the property path.
+If you want them to differ, you can use `params` attribute of `@Spec`.
 For example this method:

 ```java
 @RequestMapping("/customers")